|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Twenty-two days after the crash, on November 13 an OS2U Kingfisher piloted by Lt.
 W. F. Eadie and radioman L. H. Boutte spotted the raft with Rickenbacker, Bartek and Adamson and landed.
 Already dark, the Kingfisher loaded Bartek inside the cockpit.
 Rickenbacker and Adamson were strapped to the wing.
 The Kingfisher taxied on the surface for more than 30 minutes to a nearby PT Boat, where Rickenbacker and Adamson were transferred.

 All were suffering from exposure, dehydration, and starvation and recuperated.
-Rickenbacker completed his assignment and delivered MacArthur's secret message.
+Rickenbacker completed his assignment and delivered the secret message to General Douglas MacArthur.
 No one ever made the message in public.
 This accident later resulted in improved navigation tools for aircraft, and improved survival gear.